mattermost/mattermost-android-classic/README.md

 #### Supported Platforms

 - See [listing of verified Android devices](DEVICES.md) on which this application has been manually tested.
-- Minimum required Android operating system is 4.4.2+.
+- Minimum required Android operating system is 4.4.2+ with Google Play Services enabled.

 #### Requirements for Deployment